General Covariance-Based Conditions for Central Limit Theorems with Dependent Triangular Arrays: Introduction

 denote the total covariance within the affinity sets.
+Let also $\mathbf{Z}_{-i}:=\sum_{(j) \notin \A^n_{(i)}} Z_{j}$, the sum of the random variables outside of $i$'s affinity set.
 Informally, our conditions are the following. \begin{enumerate} \item Within affinity set covariance control: The average covariance between two random variables in an affinity set, when weighted by the realized magnitude of the reference variable, and the covariance between the averages given the magnitude of the reference variable, is small relative to the comparably adjusted covariance between the reference variables and their affinity sets.

 \item Cross affinity set covariance control:

 The average covariance across members of two different affinity sets (weighted by the reference variables) is sufficiently small compared to the squared covariance within affinity sets.